Back to work

 The model layer was designed as a specialist, not a supervisor.
 It received a cleaned representation of the current page, the active persona, treatment context, and explicit stop conditions.
 It returned structured actions that the crawler could validate, replay, and store.

 This let the system handle messy real-world healthcare forms without hard-coding every label variant.
-The model could interpret that "Do you have a history of pancreatitis?" and "Have you ever had pancreas inflammation?" were equivalent for the persona, while the deterministic layer still controlled navigation, persistence, retries, and boundary enforcement.
+The model could interpret that "Do you have a history of pancreatitis?" and "Have you ever had pancreas inflammation?" were equivalent for the persona, while the structured automation layer still controlled navigation, persistence, retries, and boundary enforcement.

 1. 01